Strilitxia/Bad-Apple-using-ASCII/README.md

 # Bad-Apple-using-ASCII
+You can play the script by going to this link : https://strilitxia.github.io/Bad-Apple-using-ASCII/

 Important:
 - it may take a while to load
 - make sure you have nodeJS installed in your system.
 If you want to run on localhost.